garbles/yolk/README.md

 yolk.render(<Counter initialValue={5} />, document.body)
 ```

-By calling `yolk.createEventHandler()`, we return a function which also behaves as an observable value.
+By calling `yolk.createEventHandler(<mapFn>, <initialValue>)`, we return a function which also behaves as an observable value.
 Notice how the `count` observable object is used in the component template as if it were a plain value.
 The `<span>` will always update itself to display the last observed value from `count`.

 All component state is captured in the composition of observable event streams and thus, there is no need
 make imperative operations such as calling `setState` or mutating variables.

+### Creating Event Handlers

+Event handlers can be created using `yolk.createEventHandler(<mapFn>, <initialValue>)`.
+Note that while both `mapFn` and
+`initialValue` are optional values, if you are using the event handler to render your view, failing to provide an
+`initialValue` will prevent any subcomponent relying on it from rendering correctly on the initial load.
+Initial values
+are not subject to being passed through the `mapFn`.

 ### Installing